 After A Suicide: A Toolkit for Schools

-A toolkit by the American Foundation for Suicide Prevention/Suicide Prevention Resource Center (SPRC) that consists of recommendations by national experts, school-based personnel, clinicians, researchers, and crisis response professionals on how to address the aftermath of a suicide.
+A toolkit by the American Foundation for Suicide Prevention/Suicide Prevention Resource Center that consists of recommendations by national experts, school-based personnel, clinicians, researchers, and crisis response professionals on how to address the aftermath of a suicide.

 Comprehensive Suicide Prevention Toolkit for Schools

 This toolkit addresses suicide prevention and responses to suicidal behaviors in three irrevocably interconnected and interdependent areas: 1.
 Promotion of mental and physical health and well-being 2.
 Intervention in a suicidal crisis 3.
 Postvention response to a suicidal death.

 An article by the Suicide Prevention Resource Center that explains ways that foster parents can identify at-risk youth, intervene, and get the youth connected to help.

 Know the Signs is a statewide suicide prevention social marketing campaign built on three key messages: Know the signs.
 Find the words.
 Reach out.
 This campaign is intended to educate Californians how to recognize the warning signs of suicide, how to find the words to have a direct conversation with someone in crisis and where to find professional help and resources.